 Join a member of the Learning team as you explore the Palace and look for evidence of Mary, Queen of Scots’ life at Holyroodhouse.
 Discover what daily life was like for the Queen and her court, investigate the apartments in which she lived and hear all about the murder of her servant David Rizzio when you visit the scene of the crime.
-This session comes with a choice of optional workshops:
+For primary school pupils, this session comes with a choice of optional workshops:

 Life at Court

 Pupils work in small groups to investigate a range of replica objects from the Stuart period.
 As well as objects used in the Palace, pupils make comparisons with items used by poorer people in Edinburgh at the time.
 Objects such as chambers pots, candles, tableware, games and pomanders cover themes like hygiene, education and food.